 What's happened

-On January 7-8, 2026, Russia launched a large-scale drone attack targeting Ukraine's energy infrastructure in Zaporizhzhia and Dnipropetrovsk regions, causing widespread power outages amid freezing winter conditions.
-Ukrainian crews are working to restore services while President Zelenskyy condemned the strikes as a tactic to break civilian morale.
-Diplomatic efforts for peace continue with no sign of Russian compromise.
+On January 7-8, 2026, Russia launched a large-scale drone and missile attack targeting Ukraine's energy infrastructure in Zaporizhzhia, Dnipropetrovsk, Kharkiv, and Odesa regions.
+The strikes caused widespread power outages affecting over a million people amid freezing winter conditions.
+Ukrainian crews are working to restore services while President Zelenskyy condemned the attacks as attempts to break civilian morale.
+Diplomatic efforts for peace continue without Russian compromise.

 What's behind the headline?